Braided interferometer mesh for robust photonic matrix-vector multiplications with non-ideal components: Theory of planar interferometers for linear operations

 \subsection{Detailed overview of photonic components}

-One of the required components are 2x2 beam splitters (BS) with a 50/50 power splitting ratio (3dB splitters).
+One required component is 2x2 beam splitters (BS) with a 50/50 power splitting ratio (3dB splitters).
 These can be implemented using different designs, such as multimode ferometers (MMIs) or directional couplers (DC).
 MMIs offer advantages, including wavelength insensitivity, ease of fabrication, and versatility in power-splitting ratio.
 In contrast, DCs provide compact size and lower loss, but they are more sensitive to wavelength variations and involve greater fabrication complexity.

 In general, the transfer matrix of a BS, accounting for insertion losses and imbalances, can be approximated as: